-Not to mention the Super MetroidFinal Boss, which can only be won AFTER the Baby Metroid's Heroic Sacrifice — and yes, it's possible to fumble it and LOSE during this fight.
+Not to mention the Super MetroidFinal Boss, which can only be won AFTER the Super Metroid's death — and yes, it's possible to fumble it and LOSE during this fight.
 And SA-X before Metroid Fusion's finale.
 And the Giant Metroid in Super Metroid.

 In-universe, however, it's ironically fitting, considering that she has Metroid DNA in her as of Fusion.
 Also, Metroid is apparently the Chozo word for "Ultimate Warrior" (or something along those lines).
 Which is pretty much what Samus is.

 An Ice Person: Samus, considering all the ice power-ups.
 She gets this affinity turned around on her in Metroid Fusion; because she has Metroid DNA, cold becomes her greatest weakness.
 The organism in her old suit, the SA-X, uses her old ice beam to devastating effect whenever she bumps into Samus.

 Insectoid Aliens: The "Ki-Hunter" pirates of Super Metroid, Fusion, and Other M. The main space pirates seemed to be too but Prime revealed them to be reptilians in insectoid armor.
 Zero Mission pirates are not reptilian but still revealed what their heads look like under the helmet.
 The latter design was prominent in Prime 3.

 Interquel: All of the games released after Fusion, though their exact placement in the timeline varies.